OmniSharp/omnisharp-vim/python/README.md

     ```
     - Via your own package manager.

+## Activating the tox virtual environments

-From UNIX, you can activate the specific python environment by running:
+In order to activate a specific python environment configured with `tox` execute the following:

 ```bash
 source .tox/${PYTHON_VERSION_LABEL}/bin/activate